serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity.Web/ApplicationPartsTypeSource.md

 # ApplicationPartsTypeSource class
 **namespace:** *[Serenity.Web](../README.md#serenity.web-namespace)*   **assembly**: *[Serenity.Net.Web](../README.md)*

-Implementation for a type source that uses ApplicationPartManager to get assemblies.
-Note that it only includes assemblies that are marked with TypeSourceAssemblyAttribute which is automatically added to assemblies that reference Serenity.Net.Web NuGet package (or Serenity.Net.Web.targets).
+Implementation of a type source that uses ApplicationPartManager to get assemblies.
+Note that it only includes assemblies that are marked with TypeSourceAssemblyAttribute, which is automatically added to assemblies that reference the Serenity.Net.Web NuGet package (or Serenity.Net.Web.targets).

 ```csharp
 public class ApplicationPartsTypeSource : BaseAssemblyTypeSource